Succulent Plant Propagation

 Like everything else to do with succulents, the fascination with growing more of them from simply bits that you cut off while pruning them can become more than just a hobby.

-I've been lucky enough to make this into a full time career by building my very own Sedum and succulent nursery
+I was lucky enough to make this into a full time career by building my very own Sedum and succulent nursery

 You might be interested in finding out more about how I took my passion for growing plants and made it into a lucrative e-business too.
 It's easier, and much more fun than I ever imagined.